Intune actions and options supported with Apple User Enrollment

 User Enrollment supports a subset of device management options.
 If a pre-existing configuration profile is applied to a User Enrollment device, only settings supported by User Enrollment will be applied to that device.

-Support for Apple's User Enrollment in Intune is currently in preview.
+Support for Apple's User Enrollment in Intune is currently in preview for iOS and iPadOS.